BambooSoftwareLLC/HallPass.NET/README.md

 Soon, HallPass will be able to throttle calls across distributed systems.
 If you have multiple instances of an application running at once, but need to respect a single external API rate limit, or if you have multiple different applications running but still need to respect a single external API rate limit between all instances and applications, you'd be able to do so with minimal code changes.

-This will be a paid service, and the HallPass API itself will be rate-limited (with basic throttling and retries handled via the SDK code).
-We're still finalizing the pricing model, but hope to have a free tier available to demo soon!

 #### Configuration

 ```
-using HallPass;

-...
-// HallPass extension method
 builder.Services.UseHallPass(config =>
 {
     // remote buckets, for coordinating clusters of services